shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 self-play data.
 Will the policy produced by running A-ISMCTS with the resultant $P$, $V$, and $H$, for $n$ visits, converge towards Nash Equilibrium, as $g$ and $n$ approach infinity?

-Unfortunately, the answer is no, as the resultant dynamic system will exhibit unstable chaotic behavior.
+Unfortunately, the answer is no, as the resultant dynamic system will suffer from the policy collapse phenomenon described earlier.
 However, in analyzing some of the properties of this dynamic system, we can obtain some useful insights that will motivate our more sound version.

 We start with a theoretically interesting property of the system: if $P$, $V$, and $H$ exactly match Nash Equilibrium, then the visit distribution $N$ produced by A-ISMCTS will approach $P$ as $n$ approaches infinity.
 When viewing